Nuclear Option (PC Game)

 Ifrit

 A Multi-role fighter that is very versitile, carrying a lot of weapons of all types.
 The Ifrit is almost as fast and manvouerable as the Revoker, and features a stealthy design helping it avoid Radar.
-However, it still has a large IR footprint and that same design creates a lot of drag when the AoA is high, meaning recovery from manouvers can take several seconds.
-It can take out specific ground targets, and most Aircraft with ease, and it can score many kills before needing a resupply - but it is not good at sustained dogfighting and when engaging fighters should focus on one at a time, preferably from range.
+However, that same design creates a lot of drag when the AoA is high, meaning recovery from manouvers can take several seconds.
+It can take out specific ground targets, and most Aircraft with ease, and it can score many kills before needing a resupply - but it is not good at sustained dogfighting and should only deal with 1 target at a time.

 Medusa